KahaanGandhi/Cha1-MCMC/README.md

 ### Step 2: Configuring the MCMC Run

 - Open the `MCMC_inference.py` file and locate the `config` dictionary at the bottom of the script.
-- Adjust parameters like `dish_size`, `lower_limit`, `upper_limit`, or `aligned_velocity` to match your telescope and observations.
+- Adjust parameters like `dish_size`, `lower_limit`, and `upper_limit` to match your telescope and observations.
 The configuration is currently set up for DSS-43 observations of Chamaeleon I, and should be adjusted accordingly for different telescopes or sources.
 Verify that your molecule of interest has rotational transitions that fall within the specified frequency range.

 - You can also increase `nwalkers` or `nruns` to explore more of the parameter space during MCMC sampling.